Cherry Bowl

 The Cherry Bowl was an annual post-season college football bowl game played in the Pontiac Silverdome in Pontiac, Michigan, in 1984 and 1985.
-The Cherry Bowl was an early attempt to bring a game to Michigan, years before the Motor City Bowl (later known as the Little Caesars Pizza Bowl) and its successor Quick Lane Bowl.
-The Cherry Bowl and Motor City Bowl were played at the Pontiac Silverdome (the Motor City Bowl eventually moved to Ford Field).
+The Cherry Bowl was an early attempt to bring a game to Michigan, years before the Motor City Bowl (later known as the Little Caesars Pizza Bowl) and its successor the Quick Lane Bowl (later known as the GameAbove Sports Bowl).

+History

-The Cherry Bowl inaugural 1984 game drew more than 70,000 to an Army-Michigan State matchup.
-This game is noteworthy as Army's first-ever bowl appearance.
-For 1985, the bowl promised $1.2 million to each team, the fifth-highest payout among all bowls.
+The Cherry Bowl's inaugural 1984 game drew more than 70,000 to an Army–Michigan State matchup.
+This game was noteworthy as Army's first-ever bowl game appearance.

-The National Anthem, Half-time, and post-game shows were performed by area high school marching bands.
-For the 1984 game, the National Anthem and the post-game show were performed by the Marching Railroaders from Durand, Michigan.

 The mid-1980s were a time of upheaval in college football.
 The end of NCAA control over television rights resulted in a major increase in televised games, and TV rights fees dropped sharply amid the resulting glut, something not anticipated by the Cherry Bowl organizers.
-Adding to their problems, without the local Michigan State team attendance for the 1985 game between Maryland and Syracuse fell by nearly 20,000.
+Adding to their problems, without the local Michigan State team, attendance for the 1985 game between Maryland and Syracuse fell by nearly 20,000.
+For 1985, the bowl promised $1.2 million to each team, the fifth-highest payout among all bowls.

+The national anthem, half-time, and post-game shows were performed by area high school marching bands.
+For the 1984 game, the national anthem and the post-game show were performed by the Marching Railroaders from Durand, Michigan.
+The Clio Area High School Marching Band performed a pre-game show and joined the Marching Railroaders along with the Michigan State Marching Band to perform a holiday half-time show.

 Negotiations with General Motors to become the game's title sponsor failed.
-Unable to meet its payout obligation and more than $1 million in debt, the Cherry Bowl folded.
+Unable to meet its payout obligation and more than $1 million in debt, the Cherry Bowl folded after its second edition.